premise-community-scenarios/sweet_sure-2050-switzerland/README.md

 This data package is used to produce results for the following publication:

-Switzerland's net zero objective: quantifying impacts beyond borders Alvaro Jose Hahn Menacho, Romain Sacchi, Christian Bauer, Evangelos Panos and Peter Burgherr *In review.*
+**Switzerland's net zero objective: quantifying impacts beyond borders.**
+Alvaro Jose Hahn Menacho, Romain Sacchi, Christian Bauer, Evangelos Panos and Peter Burgherr *In review.*